Yemenite Jews: Jewish–Muslim relations in Yemen

-During the 12th century, Aden was first ruled by Fatimids and then Ayyubids.
+During the 12th century, Aden was first ruled by the Fatimid Caliphate and then the Ayyubids.
 The city formed a great emporium on the sea route to India.
-Documents of the Cairo Geniza pertaining to Aden reflect a thriving Jewish community led by the prominent Bundar family.
-Abu Ali Hasan ibn Bundar (Heb.
-Japheth) served as the head of the Jewish communities in Yemen as well as a representative of the merchants in Aden.
+Documents of the Cairo Geniza about Aden reflect a thriving Jewish community led by the prominent Bundar family.
+Abu Ali Hasan ibn Bundar served as the head of the Jewish communities in Yemen as well as a representative of the merchants in Aden.
 His son Madmun was the central figure in Yemenite Jewry during the flourishing of trade with India.
-The Bundar family produced some celebrated negidim who exerted authorities over Jews of Yemen as well as Jewish merchants in India and Ceylon.
-The community developed communal and spiritual connection in addition to business and family ties with other Jewish communities in the Islamic world.
-They also developed ties with and funded Jewish centers and academies of Babylon, Palestine and Egypt.
+The Bundar family produced some celebrated negidim who exerted authority over the Jews of Yemen as well as Jewish merchants in India and Ceylon.
+The community developed communal and spiritual connections in addition to business and family ties with other Jewish communities in the Islamic world.
+They also developed ties with and funded Jewish centers in Iraq, Palestine, and Egypt.
 Due to the trade, Jews also emigrated to Aden for mercantile and personal reasons.

-Yemenite Jews also experienced violent persecution at times.
+Yemenite Jews experienced violent persecution at times.
 In the late 1160s, the Yemenite ruler 'Abd-al-Nabī ibn Mahdi gave Jews a choice of conversion to Islam or martyrdom.
 Mahdi also imposed his beliefs upon the Muslims besides the Jews.
 This led to a revival of Jewish messianism, but also led to mass-conversion.
-While a popular local Yemenite Jewish preacher called on Jews to choose martyrdom, Maimonides sent what is known by the name Iggeret Teman ("Epistle to Yemen"), requesting that they remain faithful to their religion, but if at all possible, not to cast affronts before their antagonists.
-The persecution ended in 1173 with the defeat of Ibn Mahdi and conquest of Yemen by Turan-Shah, the brother of Saladin, and they were allowed to return to their faith.
-According to two Genizah documents, the Ayyubid ruler of Yemen, al-Malik al-Mu'izz al-Ismail (reigned 1197—1202) attempted to force the Jews of Aden to convert.
-The second document details the relief of Jewish community after his murder and those who had been forced to convert reverted to Judaism.
+While a popular local Yemenite Jewish preacher called on Jews to choose martyrdom, Maimonides sent what is known as the Epistle to Yemen requesting that they remain faithful to their religion, but if at all possible, not to cast affronts before their antagonists.
+The persecution ended in 1173 with the defeat of ibn Mahdi and conquest of Yemen by Turan-Shah, the brother of Saladin, and they were allowed to return to their faith.

+According to two Genizah documents, the Ayyubid ruler of Yemen al-Malik al-Mu'izz al-Ismail (reigned 1197–1202) attempted to force the Jews of Aden to convert.
+The second document details the relief of the Jewish community after his murder and those who had been forced to convert reverted to Judaism.